JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 ### Libraries to be used in specific source sets

 If you want to use a multiplatform library just for specific source sets, you can add it exclusively to them.
-The library declarations will then only be available in those source sets.
+Then the library declarations are only available in those source sets.

 Use a common library name in such cases, not a platform-specific one: the Kotlin Multiplatform Gradle plugin resolves such references automatically.
+The exact name is likely covered in the library's documentation.

 Here's an example that uses `native-driver` instead of `native-driver-iosx64` for platform-specific SQLDelight:
-(find the exact name in the library's documentation):

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">